 Our primary interest rate exposures will relate to the financing cost of our debt.
 To the extent that our financing costs will be determined by reference to floating rates, the amount of such costs will depend on a variety of factors, including, without limitation, (i) for collateralized debt, the value and liquidity of the collateral, and for non-collateralized debt, our credit, (ii) the level and movement of interest rates, and (iii) general market conditions and liquidity.
 In a period of rising interest rates, our interest expense on floating-rate debt would increase, while any additional interest income we earn on our floating-rate loans may not compensate for such increase in interest expense.
-At the same time, the interest income we earn on our fixed-rate loans would not change, the duration and weighted average life of our fixed-rate loans would increase and the market value of our fixed-rate loans would decrease, while any decrease in the interest we are charged on our floating-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt would not change.
+At the same time, the interest income we earn on our fixed-rate loans would not change, the duration and weighted average life of our fixed-rate loans would increase and the market value of our fixed-rate loans would decrease.
+Similarly, in a period of declining interest rates, our interest income on floating-rate loans would decrease, while any decrease in the interest we are charged on our floating-rate debt may not compensate for such decrease in interest income and interest we are charged on our fixed-rate debt would not change.
 Any such scenario could materially and adversely affect us.